Sharetribe does not charge marketplace administrators any commissions.

 Stripe has different processing fees than PayPal.
 To adapt to the payment provider, administrators can set different commissions for PayPal and Stripe.

-Stripe fees is the cost that Stripe charges for using their service.
-There are three main fees charged by Stripe: the transaction (processing or pay as you go) fee, the Custom (Managed) Accounts fees and the payout fees.
+Stripe fees are the cost that Stripe charges for using their service.
+Stripe charges three main fees: the transaction (processing or pay as you go) fee, the Custom (Managed) Accounts fees, and the payout fees.

 Stripe processing fees

 Stripe charges a fee for each transaction that happens within your marketplace.
 The fee is a combination of a percentage of the total transaction price and a fixed fee.
 The fee depends on the country where your Stripe account is located and the country related to the payment card.
 According to Stripe's page, the fee's are the following:

 - Euro: 1.4% + 0.25€ for European cards.
 2.9% + 0.25€ for non-European cards.

 - United Kingdom: 1.4% + 0.20p for European cards.
 2.9% + 0.20p for non-European cards.